Estimating Current-Flow Closeness Centrality with a Multigrid Laplacian Solver: Conclusions

 Although many important graph properties can be formulated in terms of Laplacian linear systems, popular network analysis frameworks lack an implementation of state-of-the-art solvers.
 We bridge this gap by providing a Lean Algebraic Multigrid (LAMG) implementation in NetworKit, our toolkit for large-scale network analysis.

 Based on our new LAMG implementation and our algorithms \textsc{Sampling} and \textsc{Projection}, we have computed current-flow closeness centrality and provided the first published results on its behavior on large real-world networks.
-Our algorithms lead to very accurate results and, thanks to them, we are now able to compute an estimation of current-flow closeness of a subset of nodes on networks with tens of millions of nodes and edges within a few seconds or minutes.
+Our algorithms lead to very accurate results and, thanks to them, we are now able to compute an estimation of current-flow closeness of a reasonably small subset of nodes on networks with tens of millions of nodes and edges within a few seconds or minutes.
 In our experiments current-flow closeness alleviates two known problems of shortest-path closeness and can thus be seen as a viable alternative in many scenarios.
 We have also shown empirically that there is a strong correlation between degrees and both current-flow closeness and betweenness centrality in complex networks, whereas the degree and current-flow closeness are basically unrelated in street networks.

 Our approach based on \textsc{Sampling} or \textsc{Projection} is very fast in scenarios where we only need to compute the current-flow closeness for a subset of nodes.
-However, it might become too expensive if closeness has to be computed for all nodes.
-In these scenarios an interesting aspect of future work is whether our approximation would still be the best approach or whether inverting the Laplacian of the matrix would be faster in this case.
+Yet, especially \textsc{Sampling} is probably too expensive if closeness has to be computed for all nodes.
+For this case, it is an interesting aspect of future work to improve on JLT and pseudoinversion.